Missed Call Text Back: How to Set It Up and Never Lose a Lead

 How fast does missed call text back respond?

 Most systems send the text within 30-60 seconds of detecting a missed call.
-That's faster than you could call back, but slower than answering in the first place.
-AI receptionists like NextPhone answer calls in under 5 seconds -- eliminating the missed call entirely and making text-back a follow-up rather than a first response.
+That's faster than you could call back manually.
+Some AI receptionists like NextPhone answer calls in under 5 seconds, eliminating the missed call entirely and making text-back a follow-up rather than a first response.

 Yes.
 Responding via text to someone who called you is generally compliant since they initiated contact.
 Keep your messages transactional (not promotional), include your business name, and offer an opt-out option like "Reply STOP to unsubscribe."
 Follow TCPA guidelines and avoid sending marketing content in these automated texts.